standardco/rails-best-practices/README.md

 		$ brew install redis

+6. Install [ImageMagick](http://imagemagick.org/script/index.php) by following the instructions on the [Paperclip](https://github.com/thoughtbot/paperclip#image-processor) repo.
+Paperclip uses ImageMagick to resize and process images before upload.

-6. Update the database configuration in `config/database.yml`
+7. Update the database configuration in `config/database.yml`

+8. Update the mailer host in `config/environments/development.rb` and `config/environments/production.rb`

-7. Install gems and create the database.
+9. Install gems and create the database.
 This should be familiar if you've ever developed with Rails.

 		$ bundle install
 		$ rake db:create
 		$ rake db:migrate

-8. Start the website using **foreman**.
+10. Start the website using **foreman**.
 Unlike running `rails server`, foreman will actually look at your Procfile, and run all processes defined there.
 Running a website locally using foreman is very similar to how it will be run on Heroku, and it's the reason we recommend using it.
 Foreman will take the `.env` file you've already created, and load up the variables into your environment automatically.

 		$ foreman start